FedeDP/ncursesFM/README.md

 * libcups   -> print support
 * libconfig -> config file parsing
 * libx11    -> check whether ncursesFM is started in a X environment or not.
-* sd-bus    -> to switch off powermanagement functions, devices mount and packages installation.
+* sd-bus    -> to switch off powermanagement functions, devices/iso mount and packages installation.
 * libudev  -> needed to list mountable drives.

 ## Runtime dependencies